inviqa/harness-go/docs/how-to-guides/add-kafka-outbox-relay.md

          password: = decrypt('<your encrypted password>')
    ```

 Now that you have configured the harness correctly, you just need to do a `ws rebuild`.
-Your local environment should now have running `kafka-outbox-relay` container, alongside your `app` container (check this with `docker-compose ps`).
+Your local environment should now have running `kafka-outbox-relay` container, alongside your `app` container (check this with `docker compose ps`).

 [Kafka Outbox Relay]: https://github.com/inviqa/kafka-outbox-relay
 [need a database]: add-a-database.md